Multi-Marginal Flow Matching with Adversarially Learnt Interpolants: Method

 \subsection{Adversarial learning of interpolants}

-We move from the bimarginal to the multi-marginal setting, where data has been collected from a sequence of $K$ marginal distributions, $x_{t_i}\sim q_{t_i}$ with corresponding time stamps $0 = t_1 < t_1 < \dots < t_K = 1$.
-Given a coupling $\pi$ between $q_0$ and $q_1$ and a neural network $f_\phi$, we model interpolants of the following form
+We move from the bimarginal to the multi-marginal setting, where data has been collected from a sequence of $K$ marginal distributions, $x_{t_i}\sim q_{t_i}$ with corresponding time stamps $0 = t_1 < t_2 < \dots < t_K = 1$.
+Given a coupling $\pi$ between $q_0$ and $q_1$ and a neural network $f_\phi$, we consider neural interpolants \citep{neklyudov2023computational,kapusniak2024metric}

 Our aim is to match the intermediate distributions at $t_i$ of the interpolants when $(x_0,x_1)\sim\pi$ to the given marginals $q_{t_i}$, that is, to enforce

 (The parametrisation \eqref{eq:ALIs} guarantees $G_\phi(x_0,x_1,t)=x_t$ for $t=0,1$, so \eqref{eq:match} holds automatically for $i\in\{1,K\}$.)
 In order to approximately enforce \eqref{eq:match}, we use an adversarial learning scheme.
 Let $D_\gamma(x_t, t)$ be a second neural network, tasked to discriminate between marginal samples, $x_t \sim q_t$, and the learnable interpolants in \eqref{eq:ALIs}.
 Optimising the min-max GAN objective \citep{goodfellow2014generative} for each $t_i$,